stefanofornari/falco/README.md

 TODO
 ----
-- sig handling to mute/unmute; eg: kill -s USR1 <pid>
+- a way to command the server from cmd line